TheLokj/WizardEye/README.md

 ##### Migrate from version 0.1.2 to 0.1.3

-Version 0.1.3 introduced a new track naming.
-To migrate an existing database from older version to 0.1.3, use the following command:
+Version 0.1.3 introduced new track naming.
+To migrate an existing database from an older version to 0.1.3, use the following command:

 ```
 wizardeye database migrate -d /path/to/database --from 0.1.2 --to 0.1.3 -bR 30 -bsn 2000000000